 Important partnerships with local organizations including The Columbus Foundation, The Siemer Family Foundation, The Harry C. Moores Foundation, and The Ingram-White Castle Foundation allow us to serve students and families in this vital way.

-For more information on the After School Program, contact Deb Casher by email or by calling 614.291.0885.
+For more information on the After School Program, contact Derek Evans by email or by calling 614.291.0885.